-More nice coverage from Dean Poling and the Valdosta Daily Times.
+More nice words from Dean Poling and the Valdosta Daily Times.
 Dead Rock Star: Baskin alive, well on new CD. <more>

 Colin Leonard mastering Dead Rock Star.

-We've just finished up mixes on the new record.
+Finishing up the mixes for the new record.
 Rich Herring (Little River Band lead guitarist) and John Behrens really brought the songs to life.
 Thanks guys!

-Rich Herring at Trax Productions mixing songs from Dead Rock Star.
+Rich at Trax Productions finishing up Dead Rock Star.

-Final recording sessions for the new record.
-Shipping the sessions to Nashville for mixing.
-Thanks to Scott Shiflett, Brian Hudson, Zoot Blasingame, Rich Herring, Charley Mishalaney, Bill Fleming, Patrick Rusert, Lester Walker, Wayne Killius, Dow Tomlin and Doug Carter for all the great tracks.
+Thanks to Scott Shiflett, Brian Hudson, Zoot Blasingame, Rich Herring, Charley Mishalaney, Bill Fleming, Patrick Rusert, Lester Walker, Wayne Killius, Dow Tomlin and Doug Carter for all the great tracks on Dead Rock Star.